DOME-Marketplace/issuer-guide/README.md

 ## 3. Credential Subject actions
 - **Credential Subject Email notification**
   - At this point the Credential Subject will receive an e-mail notification with the instructions and the link to download the Credential to his/her Wallet.
-  This link will be available for 10 minutes
+  This link will be available for 72 hours

       ![Credential Issuer Credential Subject E-mail Notification](./assets/10.png)